liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/02-applying-lexicon-patterns-to-your-forms-navigation-and-search.markdown

 categories and threads, etc.), you must use a class that implements `*ResultRowSplitter` to divide the results.
 This is covered next.

-### Creating a Results Row Splitter [](id=creating-a-results-row-splitter)
+### Creating a Result Row Splitter [](id=creating-a-result-row-splitter)

-Classes that implement the `*ResultRowSplitter` class are responsible for dividing and categorizing the results based on the different entry types.
+Classes that implement the `*ResultRowSplitter` class divide and categorize the results based on the different entry types.
 Follow these steps to create a result row splitter:

-1. Create a java class that implements the [`ResultRowSplitter` interface](@platform-ref@/7.0-latest/javadocs/portal-kernel/com/liferay/portal/kernel/dao/search/ResultRowSplitter.html).
+1. Create a Java class that implements the [`ResultRowSplitter` interface](@platform-ref@/7.0-latest/javadocs/portal-kernel/com/liferay/portal/kernel/dao/search/ResultRowSplitter.html).
 For example, the `com.liferay.bookmarks.web` module has the following `BookmarksResultRowSplitter` class to split its folder and bookmark results: